Aigu-Mind/big_commerce_migration_tool/DEPLOYMENT.md

 - Added environment variable support for configuration
 - Makes the application more flexible for different environments

+### 6. `.github/workflows/deploy.yml`
+- GitHub Actions workflow for automated deployment
+- Deploys to CapRover on push to main branch
+- Uses CapRover CLI for deployment

 ## Environment Variables

 The following environment variables can be configured: